 What Is a Central Bank Digital Currency?

-In simple terms, a Central Bank Digital Currency is basically a fiat currency in digital format, but unlike a cryptocurrency, it is issued by banks and is considered a legal tender by the government.
+In simple terms, a Central Bank Digital Currency is basically a fiat currency in digital format, but unlike a cryptocurrency, it is issued by financial institutions such as banks and is considered legal tender by the government.

-Governor Mark Carney of the Bank of England also propositioned central banks to issue their own digital currency to replace U.S. dollar as the stand-in global currency.
+Governor Mark Carney of the Bank of England also propositioned central banks to issue their own digital currency to replace the US dollar as the stand-in global currency.

-A CBDC also cuts back on the costs required to print out physical money (the Federal Reserve spent $800 million in 2018 for printing and handling paper money).
+A CBDC also cuts back on the costs required to print out physical money (in 2023, the Federal Reserve Bank has a budget of $931.4 million for currency operating).
 But perhaps the most motivating factor for creating CBDC is the need to maintain competitive payment systems against private-sector alternatives.

 Banks Joining Forces

-The central banks of Sweden, Canada, Switzerland, the U.K., Japan, and the European Central Bank (ECB) will be joining BIS in order to asses the “economic, functional and technical design choices, including cross-border interoperability” of CBDCs by cooperating and sharing their results.
+The central banks of Sweden, Canada, Switzerland, the U.K., Japan, the Monetary Authority of Singapore, and the European Central Bank (ECB) joined BIS in order to assess the “economic, functional and technical design choices, including cross-border interoperability” of CBDCs by cooperating and sharing their results.

-The group will also be collaborating with international standard-setter for payments and clearing, the Committee on Payments and Market Infrastructures (CPMI), and the Financial Stability Board (FSB), a recommendations organization for the global financial system, which has issued warnings in the past with regards to stablecoins.
+The group also collaborates with international standard-setter for payments and clearing, the Committee on Payments and Market Infrastructures (CPMI), and the Financial Stability Board (FSB), a recommendations organization for the global financial system, which has issued warnings in the past with regards to stablecoins.

 In November, Turkey also announced that it was planning on completing a CBDC by the end of 2020 as part of the Annual Presidential Program.